First, register by completing an online registration form.

 The lower your item's starting price is, the more likely you are to sell it.

-Spell check your listing - you do not want someone else profiteering from your mistake.
+Spell check your listing - you do not want someone else profiting from your mistake.

-By knocking a penny off your £15.00 starting price and listing it as £14.99 instead you could save you 15p in fees.
+By knocking a penny off your £15.00 starting price and listing it as £14.99 instead you could save you on fees.